-Unless otherwise indicated in any applicable prospectus supplement, we intend to use the net proceeds from the sale by us of common shares offered by this prospectus and any applicable prospectus supplement for the purchase of our targeted assets and for general corporate purposes.
+Unless otherwise indicated in any applicable prospectus supplement, we intend to use the net proceeds from the sale of securities offered by this prospectus and any applicable prospectus supplement for the purchase of our targeted assets and for general corporate purposes.
+Further details relating to the use of the net proceeds from the offering of securities under this prospectus will be set forth in the applicable prospectus supplement.